Industrial Water Damage Response for Layton, UT

 Our Industrial Water Damage Mitigation Protocol

-High-Volume Water Extraction: We use industrial-grade submersible pumps and weighted extraction tools to remove bulk water from flooring and sub-surfaces.
+- High-Volume Water Extraction: We use industrial-grade submersible pumps and weighted extraction tools to perform high-volume water extraction from flooring and sub-surfaces at a scale that residential equipment cannot match.

-Moisture Mapping & Documentation: Using FLIR thermal imagers and non-invasive moisture meters, we map the full extent of water migration, including within wall cavities and under material coatings.
-This data forms the basis of our drying strategy and insurance documentation.
+- Moisture Mapping & Documentation: Using FLIR thermal imagers and non-invasive moisture meters, we map the full extent of water migration, including within wall cavities and under material coatings.
+This data forms the basis of our insurance documentation and claims support package submitted to your adjuster.

-Targeted Structural Drying: We deploy a calculated mix of refrigerant and desiccant dehumidifiers alongside high-velocity air movers to create a powerful drying vortex, optimized using psychrometric readings.
+- Targeted Structural Drying: We deploy a calculated mix of refrigerant and desiccant dehumidifiers alongside high-velocity air movers to create a powerful drying vortex, optimized using psychrometric readings.
+Our targeted structural drying methods are specifically calibrated for industrial building assemblies.

 Specialized Drying for Layton’s Industrial Infrastructure

-Concrete & Tilt-Up Wall Drying: Many warehouses in the Layton and Clearfield area feature large concrete slab floors and tilt-up walls.
+Concrete & Tilt-Up Wall Drying: Many warehouses in the Layton and industrial facilities in Clearfield feature large concrete slab floors and tilt-up walls.
 Concrete is porous and releases moisture slowly.
 We utilize large desiccant dehumidifiers that produce ultra-dry air and raise surface temperatures, creating the high vapor pressure differential necessary to draw deep moisture out of the concrete and prevent coating failure or efflorescence.

 Low-Permeability Materials (Class 4): Specialty materials like insulated metal panels, coated concrete, and certain composites have very low permeance and trap moisture.
 This is a Class 4 drying situation that requires targeted application of heat and low-grain dehumidification, often using specialized injection drying systems.